MateoMatta/DevOps-Interview-AC/README.md

 - AWS as Cloud Platform
 - GitHub Actions as CI/CD
 - S3 as TFSTATE files repository (with versionining)
-- Ansible as Configuration Management tool to construct the base Docker image for the webserver from scratch
+- Ansible as Configuration Management tool to construct the base Docker image for the webserver from scratch.
+Particularly this works in a "masterless" way.
+Every EC2 machine runs by itself some .yaml playbooks.
 - Some Linux/bash scripts to handle some configurations, API calls to AWS and tests to check .NetCore and Java provisioning
 - Modified configurations for Apache, to show as a particular web page and not a default page
--

 The solution has been configured with a new VPC, Subnet, Internet gateway, Route table, Security Group, LB, Autoscaling Group of 2 EC2 instances, S3 and its proper personalized Launch configuration with a bash script that configures the web server.

+CICD worfklow allows too to check if the container is built correctly; by pulling, running, go to a localhost:80 internally seeing the response of the web and (later) deleting the base image.
+  - This step can be excluded of the workflow

 ### Prerequisites
-- Secrets configured in GitHub Actions: AWS_ACCESS_KEY_ID, AWS_ACCOUNT_ID, AWS_ACCOUNT_ID, PEM_CANDIDATE_KEY (.pem key to access through SSH to EC2 instances internally )
+- *Secrets configured in GitHub Actions: AWS_ACCESS_KEY_ID, AWS_ACCOUNT_ID, AWS_ACCOUNT_ID, PEM_CANDIDATE_KEY (.pem key to access through SSH to EC2 instances internally )*
-- Variables configured in GitHub Actions: AWS_REGION
+- *Variables configured in GitHub Actions: AWS_REGION*

 ### Implementation
 1. Go to the GitHub project on your browser.